dasch-swiss/dsp-docs/README.md

 ### Building the documentation

-To build the documentation just run
+To build the documentation just run:

 ```shell
 make build